fangohr/finmag/README.md

   are welcome!)
 This is primarily a resource problem.

 - The GitHub page of the project is https://github.com/fangohr/finmag

+- The code is used for a number of scientific studies and publications (see list below).

 - The repository may well be of historical value and probably captures some of the typical research software engineering challenges.
 (We